justin-napolitano/data-blog/content/blog/carbon-shipping-projections/index.md

 Carbon capture is likely a billion dollar industry at scale.

-Across 500 iterations of modeling we see about $273,000 dollars worth of economic activity annualy.
-This is fairly sizable and within reason.
+Across 500 iterations of modeling we see about $57.7 million dollars worth of economic activity annualy.

-It is important to note, that the cost of shipping CO2 was sourced from an article published in 2004.
-I will update the value to better reflect the current economy.
-I expect an elevation in cost due to inflation and general price increases across the supply chain.

 ### The Take Away

 The Carbon capture and storage economiy is likely a billion dollar economy at scale.
-In just reviewing shipping super critical CO2 from Europe to the United States, a $273,000 annual industry could develop as nations move towards a net carbon zero economy.
+In just reviewing shipping super critical CO2 from Europe to the United States, a $57.7 million USD annual industry could develop as nations move towards a net carbon zero economy.

 ## Limitations of the Model